ymlai87416/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 3. Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

 ##### LeNet model
-To train the  model, I first search for a learning rate which suitable, the default learning rate 0.001 is quite good.
+To train the  model, I use the Adam optimizer provided by Tensorflow, I search for a suitable learning rate, the default learning rate 0.001 is quite good.

 For the batch size, I choose 128, because it can reduce the memory footprint and also allow frequent updates to weights compare to the big batch size like 2048, and hence can often reach accuracy > 0.8 at the 1st epoch.